Court Reporters Certification

 Applying for the Exam

 You can apply for the exam by mail or via our online licensing and certification system.
-Forms are located on the Forms page of our website.
+To apply online, please go to the online certification and licensing system on our home page.
+To apply by mail, forms are located on the Forms page of our website.
 If you cannot access the forms online, you must submit a written request to the Commission to have them sent to you.
-Requests may be submitted to (Fax) 512-463-1117, (Email) email@example.com, or to our general correspondence address of PO Box 12066, Austin, TX 78711-2066.
+Requests may be submitted to (Fax) 512-463-1117, (Email) firstname.lastname@example.org, or to our general correspondence address of PO Box 12066, Austin, TX 78711-2066.
 Form requests are not accepted by phone.

 For First-Time Applicants